Lucky bamboo (Dracaena sanderiana) is a popular houseplant that is easy to care for.

 This means that you should always aim to get the soil slightly damp without letting it become completely saturated.

 When you water your plant, allow the excess water to drain away.
-This will help prevent the roots from becoming waterlogged, damaging, or even killing your lucky bamboo plant.
+This will help prevent the roots from becoming waterlogged, damaging, or killing your lucky bamboo plant.

 If in doubt, it’s always best to follow the general guidelines for how often to water a lucky bamboo, which is about once per week.